-- (3)Aquifer Protection: If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.
+(3) Aquifer Protection: If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.
+The site is not located within the Town Aquifer Protection Area.
+Subject to a proposed condition of approval, the Board finds the standards of this section have been met.

-The site is not located within the Town Aquifer Protection Area. - F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.
-The site is not located within a floodplain.
-See Attachment 7 for a FEMA Flood map of the area.
-Based on the above finding of fact, the Board finds the standards of this section have been met. - G. Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.
+F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.
+The area of the site proposed for development is not located within a floodplain.
+Based on the above finding of fact, the Board finds the standards of this section have been met.

-A letter from the Maine Historic Preservation Commission stating that there were no historic or archaeological resources on the site was submitted as part of the subdivision review
+G. Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.

+There is a letter on file from the Maine Historic Preservation Commission stating that there are no historic or archaeological resources on the site.
 Based on the above finding of fact, the Board finds the standards of this section have been met.

-H. Exterior Lighting: The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours if such use is contemplated.
+H. Exterior Lighting: The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours, if such use is contemplated.
 All exterior lighting must be designed and shielded to avoid undue glare, adverse impact on neighboring properties and rights - of way, and the unnecessary lighting of the night sky.

-There are no changes to the lighting proposed as part of this amendment.
+Acceptable lighting information was provided.
 Based on the above findings of fact, the Board finds the standards of this section have been met.